grahamjhorne/RPi-AirPlayer-Appliance/IDEMPOTENT_GUIDE.md

 ## Tips

 1. Always `--dry-run` first when unsure
-2. Keep `install.properties` in version control
+2. Keep `setup.properties` in version control
 3. Note the backup directory for rollbacks
 4. State file tracks what's been done
 5. Use `--force` to reconfigure everything